British man detained after climbing 72nd floor of Seoul skyscraper

 The man, in his 20s, reached the 72nd floor, which is about 310 meters (1,020 feet) high, before officials took him to a gondola lift and moved him inside the building, the statement said.

-He was detained and taken to a police station for an investigation, according to the Lotte Property & Development, which operates the tower.

-South Korean media reports identified the man as free climber George King-Thompson.
+South Korean media identified the man as free climber George King-Thompson.
 The reports said he was carrying a parachute and told police that he wanted to BASE-jump from the top of the building.

 Fire and police authorities didn’t immediately confirm the man’s name or his motive.